NQN-Discord/docs/src/users/aliases.md

 ### Importing and Exporting Aliases

-It is posible to import aliases through the use of `/alias export`.
+It is posible to export aliases through the use of `/alias export`.
 This command will produce a text file that can then be imported through the use of `/alias import`

 ### Renaming Aliases